Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 One of the first important things is to decide which import mode you want to use:

-- `Textures`: For simple terrains with up to 4 textures
+- `Textures`: For simple terrains with up to 4 textures (in use with `CLASSIC4` shaders)
-- `TextureArrays`: For more complex terrains with up to 16 textures
+- `TextureArrays`: For more complex terrains with up to 16 textures (in use with `MULTISPLAT16` and `ARRAY` shaders)

-This choice also depends on the shader you will use for the terrain.
-Some shaders expect individual textures (`CLASSIC4`) and others expect texture arrays.
+This choice depends on the shader you will use for the terrain.
+Some shaders expect individual textures and others expect texture arrays.

 #### Smart file pick